 Paul said to consider our body already dead and in the grave, for if we are

-die, so we eat again, but now that we haven’t had any food for a while, we
+1-21,22), and now that we haven’t had any food for a while, we

-all the more.
-Once our bodies realize we are not going to feed it, it quiets
+fast, we almost immediately get hungry; then once our body realizes we are not going to feed it, it quiets

-again, and this time it stays quiet for a long time.
+down and gets hungry later, and when we still don’t feed it, it gets quiet again, and this time it stays quiet for a long time.
 Waves of desire for food

 sin.
 We must deny them and starve our sinful nature.
 Dying to self is much